 Natural resources and energy

 Oil and gas

 The UAE holds 6.7% of the world's proven oil reserves estimated at 97.8 billion barrels and 3.5% of proven gas reserves, equal to 6091 billion cubic metres.

 The UAE is ranked as the 6th largest proved reserves of both oil and natural gas globally.

 Domestic supply is 220 volts.
 Sockets suitable for three-pin 13 AMPs plugs of British standard design are the norm.
 Appliances have two-pin plugs attached.

 In 2017, the total installed capacity of electricity in the UAE reached 30371 megawatts (MW), which utilises natural gas.

-Source: Ministry of Energy and Industry
+Source: Ministry of Energy and Infrastructure

 The installed capacity for desalinated and groundwater reached 1,658 million imperial gallons per day, while the production of desalinated water was 435,387 million imperial gallons per year as of 2017.

-Source: Ministry of Energy and Industry
+Source: Ministry of Energy and Infrastructure